 All of these posts articulate basically the same thing in different flavors.
 You need to quit needlessly taking opiates.
 Life is better when you quit.
 You won’t miss anything and you’ll live to a ripe old age hopefully.

-I have found that just uttering the words, “I Need Help” to yourself or -even better- to someone you trust can jump-start this process.
-You’re not helpless or hopeless or even (dare I say) powerless…you just need a little help to get your life and happiness back.
-If at all possible, give your friends and loved ones the benefit of the doubt and ask for help from one of them.
+I have found that just uttering the words “I Need Help” to yourself or — even better — to someone you trust can jump-start this process.
+You’re not helpless or hopeless or even (dare I say) powerless.
+You just need a little help to get your life and happiness back.
+If at all possible, give your friends and loved ones the benefit of the doubt and ask one of them for help.
 You might be very surprised at their response.
-Don’t worry about the bridges you’ve burned or the promises you’ve broken in the past; ask for help and 9 times out of ten if that person cares for you, they will help you.
-I any case, just one little act of acknowledgment and asking for help will begin to make you feel empowered.
-If this is where you’ve come for help then great!
+Don’t worry about the bridges you’ve burned or the promises you’ve broken in the past.
+If you ask for help, 9 times out of 10, that person will help you.
+Sometime that one little act of acknowledgment of asking for help will begin to make you feel empowered.
+And if this is where you’ve come for help, then great!

-You HAVE to gather the courage, understand how profoundly unhappy your are, recognize that being unhappy is unacceptable and take control.
+You HAVE to gather the courage, understand how profoundly unhappy your are, recognize that being unhappy is unacceptable, and take control.
 Then it’s time to put together your plan to get your happiness and your life back.
-It was taken from you by the pills and you want it back dammit!
+Your happiness was taken from you by the pills, and you want it back, dammit!